getzola/zola/docs/content/documentation/content/section.md

 Keep in mind that any configuration apply only to the direct pages, not to the subsections' pages.

+## Pagination

+To enable pagination for a section's pages, simply set `paginate_by` to a positive number and it will automatically paginate by this much.
+See [pagination template documentation](./documentation/templates/pagination.md) for more information on what will be available in the template.

+You can also change the pagination path - the word displayed while paginated in the URL, like `page/1` - by setting the `paginate_path` variable, which defaults to `page`.

 ## Sorting
 Sections' pages can be sorted three different ways, not counting the unsorted default and is enabled by setting the `sort_by` front-matter variable.